dance & Digital Media artist

-is a dance and video artist and teacher.
-She trained in the San Francisco Bay Area from 1990-2005, performing for Anouk van Djick, Nita Little, Rosy Simas, Regina DeCosse, Tandy Beal, Scott Wells and others.
-She held a dance, somatics and healing practice for 15 years in the Santa Cruz, Ca and was a lead collaborator with Nita Little in relational intelligence research and improvisation performance.
-Besides dance, she’s trained in Physical Theater, Taoist Chi Kung, Energy Medicine and Process Oriented Psychology in Santa Cruz and Berkeley.
+She trained in the San Francisco Bay Area from 1990-2005, performing for Anouk van Djick, Nita Little, Rosy Simas, Regina DeCosse, Tandy Beal, Scott Wells and others and held a dance, somatics and healing practice for 15 years in the Santa Cruz, Ca where she was a lead collaborator with Nita Little in relational intelligence research and improvisation performance.
+Besides dance, she trained in Action Theater, Chi Kung, Energy Medicine and Process Oriented Psychology in Santa Cruz and Berkeley.

-Between 2005 and 2018 she toured in North America and Europe, performing solo works with video, choreographing with dancers and collaborating with her husband, musician Paul Sprawl.
-They now create out of off-grid residency spaces they’re building in Big Bend, TX.
+Between 2005 and 2018 she toured in North America and Europe, performing multidisciplinary solo works, choreographing with dancers and collaborating with Paul Sprawl

-Leralee Whittle created Embodiment Field Somatics and (un)Threading Dance to teach internationally.
-Extensive studies with dance luminaries and her own research are foundational in her approaches to teaching.
+Leralee Whittle teaches Embodiment Field Somatics and dance.
 She’s been a guest teacher at Wayne State University, Performance Works NW and FLOCK, Portland, OR, Counterpulse, San Francisco, Sudstern Jam, Berlin, The Cowels Center, Minneapolis and more.